Here’s What We Loved About Our Nemacolin Woodlands Getaway

-Rich and I debated whether the experience was worth the $90 per-person fee.
-But we saw every one of these animals up close (which rarely happens at our local zoo).
+We’ve all been to bigger and more sophisticated zoos.
+But we saw every one of these animals up close (which rarely happens on most zoo visits).
 And both Rich and Tiny Traveler agreed that feeding a lion was a unique experience and the highlight of the vacation.

 The Kids Club

 Nemacolin’s kids club was open during our mid-week visit but wasn’t very busy.
 They have great onsite spaces for small kids (say up to about 6) with a playroom full of toys, a small ball pit and indoor play structure.

-Massage prices range from $150 to $330, on part with resort spa prices.
-Treatments come with access to an adults-only indoor lap pool and single-sex saunas, steam rooms and spa tubs (for which you need a bathing suit).
+Massage prices range from $150 to $330, on par with resort spa prices.
+Treatments come with access to the adults-only indoor lap pool and single-sex saunas, steam rooms and spa tubs (for which you need a bathing suit).